-To enable the SCE application to count dropped packets and dropped bytes, the acceleratepacket-drops feature should be disabled on the SCE platform; if accelerate-packet-drops is enabled, the MIB dropped packets and dropped bytes counters constantly show the value 0xFFFFFFF.

-For more information about the accelerate-packet-drops feature, see the Cisco Service Control Engine Software Configuration Guide.
+To enable the SCE application to count dropped packets and dropped bytes, disable the accelerate-packet-drops feature on the SCE platform; if accelerate-packet-drops is enabled, the MIB dropped packets and dropped bytes counters constantly show the value 0xFFFFFFF.
+For more information about the accelerate-packet-drops feature, see "Counting Dropped Packets" in the "Configuring the Line Interface" chapter of the Cisco Service Control Engine (SCE) Software Configuration Guide.